 Today, laser vision correction is recognized as the most important development since the introduction of the contact lens three decades ago.
 Correction of nearsightedness, farsightedness and astigmatism with the excimer laser is the most technologically advanced method available to reduce your dependence on glasses and contact lenses.
 This exciting refractive technology uses a cool laser beam of light to gently reshape your eye.

 Over one million laser vision correction procedures have been performed, in 52 countries around the world, for more than a decade.
 Laser vision correction has been used since the late 1980s to successfully correct nearsightedness (myopia) and astigmatism.

 Recent advances also give us the ability to treat farsightedness (hyperopia).
 Typically, hyperopic patients are those who need corrective lenses to read before the age of 40 to correct their up-close vision.
 The FDA approved the excimer laser in 1998 for use in the treatment of hyperopia.

-We perform LASIK (Laser In Situ Keratomileusis) at Cleveland Eye Clinic, to insure a lifetime of visual stability.
+We perform LASIK (Laser In Situ Keratomileusis) at Cleveland Eye Clinic.
+Schedule an appointment for a LASIK evaluation today.

-Can I have both eyes done at once?
+Can I have both eyes done at once during LASIK surgery?